-If the Power-up Timer is enabled, it will be invoked after VDD rises above the threshold; then, it will keep the chip in Reset for an additional time delay, TPWRT, if VDD drops below the threshold while the power-up timer is running.
+If the Power-up Timer is enabled, it will be invoked after VDD rises above the threshold.
+Then, it will keep the chip in Reset for an additional time delay, TPWRT, if VDD drops below the threshold while the Power-up Timer is running.
 The chip goes back into a BOR and the Power-up Timer will be initialized.
 Once VDD rises above the threshold, the Power-up Timer will execute the additional time delay.

 BOR and the Power-up Timer (PWRT) are independently configured.
-Enabling the BOR Reset does not automatically enable the PWRT.
+Enabling the Brown-out Reset does not automatically enable the PWRT.